sffc/easy-no-password/README.md

 This library is unique because it uses cryptography techniques to generate timestamped tokens, eliminating the need for a database to store tokens.
 The tokens themselves contain all the information needed to check for their validity.

+In addition to the basic API where you can directly generate and check tokens, there is also a [Passport Strategy](http://passportjs.org) API available for easy integration with other forms of authentication.

 ## Installation

     $ npm install --save easy-no-password